PrefectHQ/prefect/docs/core/development/documentation.md

 functions = ["function"]
 ```

 Most reference docs sections update their sidebars automatically by detecting the files generated from `outline.toml`.
-However, in some instances you may have include your file explicitly.
+However, in some instances you may have to include your file explicitly.
 To do so, update `docs/.vuepress/config.js` and add it to the appropriate "children" section.
 The actual `prefect.utilities` section _does_ auto-update its sidebar, but for the sake of example, you would add the new file to the children array like so:

 ```javascript
 {